r4inr3aper/Inframe-Chat-App-MVP/FEATURES.md

-# Inframes Chat App Features
+# Inframe Chat App Features

 ## Overview
 A comprehensive chat application that allows students to connect with professors and enables professors to manage study groups.